Martian01/mrhttpd/Readme.md

 	docker run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd

-If you want your own error pages, you can mount a directory to `/opt/mrhttpd/private`.
+If you want your own error pages, you can mount a directory on `/opt/mrhttpd/private`.

 ## References